solace-fi/solace-docs/docs/dev-docs/contracts/Vault.md

     uint40 _max
   ) external
 ```
-Sets the minimum and maximum amount of time a user must wait to withdraw funds.
+Sets the `minimum` and `maximum` amount of time in seconds that a user must wait to withdraw funds.
-Can only be called by the current governor.
+Can only be called by the current `governor`.

 #### Parameters: